StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/about-taxonomies.md

 {!includes/administrator-access-manage-taxonomies.md!}

-Once created, tags from activated taxonomies can be added by users to cases, alerts, and observables.
+Once created, tags from activated taxonomies are available to add to cases, alerts, and observables.

 ## Next steps